czyuan/LTM/README.md

 <a name="inputandoutput"/>
 ## Input and Output
 ### Input
 The input directory should contain domain files.
-For each domain, there should be 2 files:
+For each domain, there should be 2 files (can be opened by text editors):

 1. domain.docs: each line contains a list of word ids, representing a document.
 2. domain.vocab: mapping from word id (starting from 0) to word.